Adventures in Theia

 Druids, Drunes and Bards

 The spellcasting of Druids, Drunes and Bards uses the rules outlined on pages 118-123 of the Avanced Sorcery supplement.
 Fey magic requires no casting roll and always succeeds (provided the individual isn’t interrupted).
-This form of magic drains POW directly from the Druid and they regain this POW slowly — One point every sunrise.
+This form of magic drains POW directly from the Druid and they regain this POW only on the next sunrise.

 The Druids’ Circle in Keltic lands is usually recognized by all as the high authority in all things related to law, custom and the supernatural.
 Even High Kings will usually defer to the wisdom of a Druid, and the Great Druid is the last authority in all matters terrestrial or ethereal.